-All write operations for the AT24C04C/AT24C08C begin with the master sending a Start condition, followed by a device address byte with the R/W bit set to logic '0', and then by the word address byte.
-The data value(s) to be written to the device immediately follow the word address byte.
+All write operations for the AT24C512C begin with the master sending a Start condition, followed by a device address byte with the $R/\overline{W}$ bit set to logic '0', and then by the word address bytes.
+The data value(s) to be written to the device immediately follow the word address bytes.